 There are few professional athletes as universally admired as Walter Payton.
 The man they called “Sweetness” was a generational-type player, fierce competitor and wonderful person, making him appreciated by opponents and fans of all teams.
 Payton spent the entirety of his career with the Chicago Bears and during that time cemented his name as one of the greatest running backs in football history.
 The Bears star averaged 295 carries for 1,287 yards and 8.46 touchdowns over the course of his 13 seasons in the NFL.
 He earned nine trips to the Pro Bowl, five appearances on the All-Pro team, and was named the NFL’s Most Valuable Player in 1977.
 He is a member of the NFL Team of the Decade for both the 1970s and 1980s, the NFL’s 75th and 100th Anniversary Teams, and was inducted into the Pro Football Hall of Fame in 1993.

 It is safe to say that Walter Payton left a significant mark on the game.
 Thankfully for collectors, Payton was well-represented in trading cards, with multiple mainstream and regional/oddball issues.
 A number of serious Payton collectors gravitate towards the Walter Payton Basic Set on the PSA Set Registry for a bit of fun and competition surrounding a favorite player.
-Let’s take a closer look at some of the key cards from this popular set.
+Let’s take a closer look at some of the key cards and trading card value from this popular set.

 Walter Payton’s rookie card is the crown jewel of the 1976 Topps set.
 The card suffers from the standard quality control issues that were prevalent with Topps issues at the time, mainly centering and print defects, in addition to the passage of more than 40 years time.
 The result is that of the 9,000+ examples that have been submitted to PSA for grading, less than 1% have been worthy of a PSA 10 grade.
 Still, they do come up for sale on occasion.
 After hovering around the $15,000 mark for the past few years, a PSA Gem Mint 10 sold for $21,860.40 in a January 2020 auction.